wing5wong/artisan-whs-static/source/_events/2022-07-07_whanganui-collegiate-school-exchange.md

 2.30pm 	Football Boys 1st XI - #1 Football Field

-Mr McAllen has allowed students who are keen to support our teams come over for Period 5 to support.

-If you are keen to support you MUST sign up with Mrs Murphy in Te Wehi Gym Office, you will then be given a slip in formtime on Wednesday morning, which you MUST show at the London Street Gate as you walk over to Collegiate.

-We will be walking over as a school at 2pm from the back of the gyms.
+If you signed up to support WHS at Collegiate you will receive a PASS at form time.
+Please meet at 2nd break at the back of the gym.

-No Slip, No Leaving school.
-Sign ups close Tuesday 1st break.
+No Slip - No Leaving school.